linbug/planigale/README.md

 - Install the following non built-in libraries using pip:
   - `pillow` for image processing
   - `jsonpickle` for object serialization to json

+  You can install library dependencies using `pip install -r requirements.txt` (this will also install dependencies for web planiagle as well)

 ###Usage

 - clone this repo to your computer
 - `cd` to the planigale directory in the terminal
-- install library dependencies using `pip install -r requirements.txt` (this will also install dependencies for web planiagle as well)
 - run `python planigale.py`

 ------------------------------------------------